barringtb-hash/Consulting-PM-Tool/README.md

    npm run format  # Prettier formatting across the repo
    ```

-> Test databases default to PostgreSQL.
-The Vitest setup will use `POSTGRES_TEST_ADMIN_URL` if provided, otherwise it falls back to `postgresql://postgres:postgres@localhost:5432/postgres`.
-Set `DATABASE_PROVIDER=sqlite` in `apps/api/.env` to force the SQLite test harness when Postgres isn't available locally.
+> Test databases default to SQLite unless you explicitly set `DATABASE_PROVIDER=postgresql` **and** supply `POSTGRES_TEST_ADMIN_URL`.
+When both are provided, the Vitest harness will create a per-worker Postgres database; otherwise it provisions a file-backed SQLite database without invoking `psql`.

 ## Shared tooling
 - TypeScript is configured via the base `tsconfig.base.json` applied across workspaces.